Are CPUs Cheaper Than GPUs On Average?

 Central processing units (CPUs) and graphics processing units (GPUs) are two of the most important components of modern computers, each responsible for performing key computations.

-The prices of CPUs and GPUs differ, depending on several factors, including the type of processor and its intended use.
+The prices of CPUs and GPUs differ depending on several factors, including the type of processor and its intended use.
 Generally speaking, CPUs are more economically accessible to individuals due to the larger market for them, given their range of applications and the fact that they are mass-produced.

 Alternatively, high-end GPUs, which are employed in areas such as scientific calculations or machine learning, can, in turn, be pricier than the basic CPU models.